Whatsapp Icon

 Support and Resources

 Remember, support is available.
-Whether through counseling services, support groups, or conversations with survivors, connecting with others can provide valuable insight and comfort during this challenging time.
+Whether through counselling services, support groups, or conversations with survivors, connecting with others can provide valuable insight and comfort during this challenging time.
 For nutritional advice post-surgery, consider integrating whole, plant-based foods like leafy greens, legumes, and fruits into your diet to promote healing and overall well-being.

 Preparing for Hysterectomy Surgery